HostReady

 What about BNO (British National Overseas) and pre-settled status in the UK?

-Can a foreign company (Delaware LLC) register CWTON?
+Can a foreign company register CWTON?

 Poland's STR registry isn't live yet.
 Be ready when it is.